Department: Wolfson Institute of Preventive Medicine

 The Preventive Neurology Unit (PNU) sits alongside CCP and is a new initiative designed to study key neurodegenerative diseases, with a focus on Parkinson’s disease (PD), all cause dementia and multiple sclerosis (MS).

 The post-holder will provide statistical support for observational studies that relate to key neurological diseases (PD, dementia, and MS).
 The flagship study is PREDICT-PD, which aims to identify a population at high risk of developing Parkinson’s disease, with a view to undertaking neuroprotective clinical trials to delay or prevent the onset of PD.
-The PREDICT-PD study currently has a 1000 participants, but is undergoing an expansion to increase this number to 10,000.
+The PREDICT-PD study will ultimately have 10,000 participants.
 Methods used in PREDICT-PD will be applied to other large datasets and to other neurological outcomes such as all cause dementia and MS.

-In addition, the post-holder will provide support for treatment, screening and epidemiological studies within CCP as well as a statistical consultancy service for groups external to the Wolfson Institute.
+The post-holder will also provide support for treatment, screening and epidemiological studies within CCP as well as a statistical consultancy service for external groups.

-Applicants must have a good degree (First or Upper Second) and an MSc or PhD or equivalent experience in statistics or a related quantitative field along with experience of working with large data sets.
+Applicants must have a good degree (First or 2:1) and an MSc or PhD or equivalent experience in statistics or a related quantitative field, along with experience of working with large data sets.
 Candidates will need to have excellent communication and interpersonal skills, with a working knowledge of statistical, mathematical and database packages.
-Knowledge and experience in using statistical analysis tools such as STATA or R would be an advantage.
+Knowledge and experience in using statistical analysis tools such as STATA or R would be advantageous.

 The post is full-time and fixed term until 31st July 2020.
-The starting salary will be in the range £32,956 to £43,152 per annum inclusive of London Allowance.
+The starting salary will be £32,956 to £43,152 per annum inclusive of London Allowance.
 Benefits include 30 days annual leave and defined benefits pension scheme.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.
-The Centre for Cancer Prevention requires applicants to provide all certificates at interview to confirm their qualifications (as specified in the Job Description).
+The CCP requires applicants to provide certificates at interview to confirm their qualifications.

 Details about the Institute can be found at http://www.wolfson.qmul.ac.uk/centres/ccp